-- Include at least one contact detail in the signature, it can be e.g. the company’s physical address.
+- Include at least one contact detail in the signature, it can be e.g. the company’s website or physical address.

 - Give your prospects opt-out options and honor them.
 Add an unsubscribe link.
 Honor cold replies - you don’t have to answer them, but make sure you won’t contact this person in the future.

 Alright!
 Now, when we already know how to make your email avoiding SPAM, let's take a look at 10 key points that will help you make it reader-friendly as well:

 - Short subject line - don’t make it misleading.
 Keep it short and informative.
 You can also use some personalization there like e.g. your name x prospect’s name (John x Adam) to make it sound inviting.

 - Timing - analyze the time when your prospect sits in front of the computer and do not have to dig through the tons of emails to find your email.
 Make it easier for them and let the email hop in just in front of their eyes.
 If you want to read more about message timing settings, you can check it here.

 - Personalization - always use your prospect’s name and try to keep the email personalized.
 In general, people like to see/hear their name, and they will see you as more friendly.
 Try to use their company name or job position as well - show them that you’ve really analyzed their company and its needs.

 - Customize - remember to talk about your prospect, not about yourself.
 Skip the introduction, focus on what your company can improve in prospect’s company.

 - Short/to the point - keep your message short and try to put as much content in your sentences as you can.
 Get straight to the point.